blhguo/hypomeals/README.md

 **Note:** `sudo` may not be required on Windows or macOS computers.

 Once the containers are all set up, visit `https://127.0.0.1` on your host computer.
 Due to restrictions on Docker containers, it is not possible to set up automatic protocol upgrade to SSL.
 You must therefore enter `https:` as the protocol name explicitly.

-### Code Style

-Several languages are used throughout the project.
-To facilitate understandability, coding styles should be followed. **Reviewers should check whether a commit is properly formatted before approving!**

-* Python: we use the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style, with line width set to 88 characters.
-* JavaScript: use of JavaScript should be sparing and with caution.
-We use the [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml)
-* HTML: you can do whatever you want as long as you can explain it 3 days later.

-Regardless of the language you are working on, **good documentation is always encouraged**.
-If you think you won't understand it if you look at it a year later, put a line or two explaining what's going on.

-#### Workflow and Review

-When starting a new feature, branch off from `master` with a concise but descriptive name, e.g., `templates`.
-If the branch name contains more than 1 word, it should be delimited by hyphens (`-`), for example, `sku-model`.
-You are free to develop, commit, and push to new branches whenever you need to.

-When you think a feature is completed, submit a Merge Request to the `master` branch on GitLab.
-(Usually, after pushing to the repo, GitLab will print the link for submitting a Merge Ruquest directly.
-You can also visit the repo on your browser to submit a new Merge Request.)
-A Merge Request must be approved by **at least one other person**, before it can be merged into master.
-When submitting the request, describe your changes in a clear manner, e.g. with a bullet list.

-**Reviewers:** if you approve something, you're also responsible for it.
-So be cool, and don't be afraid to reject a merge request if you see something wrong.